Medical expert of the article

 - significant increase in intracranial pressure;

-- isolated damage to the cranial nerves with paresis / paralysis of the facial and atrophic changes in the optic nerve (leading to ophthalmic problems);
+- isolated damage to the cranial nerves with paresis/paralysis of the facial nerve and atrophic changes in the optic nerve (leading to ophthalmological problems);

-- the spread of the inflammatory process to the tissue of the subcortex and cerebral hemispheres - cryptococcal meningoencephalitis;
+- the spread of the inflammatory process to the tissues of the subcortex and hemispheres of the brain - cryptococcal meningoencephalitis;

-- effusion into the subdural space (under the dura mater);
+- effusion into the subdural space (under the dura mater of the brain);

 - spinal cord injury;